C. Harold Wills: Ford Motor Company

 However, Wills was strongly attracted to automobiles, and in 1899 approached Henry Ford, offering to work for him part-time.
 Wills worked with Ford in the early mornings and late evenings at the Detroit Automobile Company, of which Ford was superintendent.
 The Detroit Automobile Company was reorganized in 1901 as the Henry Ford Company, and by 1902, Wills was working for Ford full-time, helping him build his 999 and Arrow racers.
-When Ford started Ford Motor Company in 1903, Wills went along as chief designer and metallurgist.
+When Ford started the Ford Motor Company in 1903, Wills went along as chief designer and metallurgist.
 Although Wills was too poor to afford stock in the new company, Ford offered Wills 10% of Ford's profits.

 At Ford, Wills hired Peter E. Martin in 1903.
 He worked hand-in-hand with Ford on the early Ford models.
 When Ford planned mass production of cars, Wills saw the importance of lightweight, strong, nickel-chrome vanadium steel to the mass production process.
 Ford tasked Wills with determining how to produce the necessary quantities of steel.
 Wills eventually found a mill to produce it, and in 1907 Ford used the alloy in the production of his Model N at the Ford Piquette Avenue Plant.

 Wills also contributed heavily to the design of the Ford Model T. Wills is credited with designing the planetary transmission used in the Model T and the detachable cylinder head as well as (with his early interest in commercial art and calligraphy) the calligraphy of the script "Ford" logo that is still in use today.
 Wills also was given charge of the production of the Liberty engine during World War I.

 In 1904, Wills married Mabel Preston.
 Henry Ford was the best man at their wedding.
 The couple had a son in 1906 who only survived an hour.
-They then had two daughters.
-Virginia was born in 1908, and Josephine in 1910.
+They then had two daughters: Virginia, born in 1908, and Josephine, born in 1910.
 In 1914, Wills married Mary Coyne.
 He had two sons with Mary: John Harold and Childe Harold Jr.

 Although Ford and Wills began as friends, over time the relationship between the two grew frosty, exacerbated by Charles E. Sorensen's dislike for Wills.
 In 1919, as Ford began buying out his minority shareholders, Wills demanded an accounting of the profit-sharing he had accrued.
 Ford ultimately provided Wills with a $1.5 million severance package.
 In addition, Wills had amassed another $4 million from his own shrewd investments in steel firms.